Iman Issa: Heritage Studies (2015—Ongoing)

 Heritage Studies is an ongoing series of paired sculptures and texts that explores the void between object and history, unsettling the stability of form and meaning as cultural objects navigating through time and space.
 Unlike her previous series, Heritage Studies focuses on artifacts from ethnographic and anthropological museums whose meanings are constructed by their designations which she feels have a "particular resonance and communicative ability in the present."
 Issa engages these objects with history as an existent to designate relationships between sites and artifacts that are contemporarily relevant.
 Each artwork is presented as a museological display with predetermined didactic labels by the artist.
 These labels and texts are ambiguous; for example, Heritage Studies #10's copper cylindrical shape evokes an existing monument with only the suggestions of a plaque which reads "Column from the Great Colonnade of the Newly Founded Capital Samarra."
 This sculpture has been acquired by the Solomon R. Guggenheim Museum in New York and will be featured in the upcoming show, But a Storm is Blowing from Paradise: Contemporary Art of the Middle East and North Africa.
-This body of works has been displayed in solo exhibitions at MACBA and PAMM.
+This body of works has been displayed in solo exhibitions at MACBA and Pérez Art Museum Miami (PAMM).